20 Worst Towns for Retirees in Arizona

 Eloy is centrally located between Phoenix and Tucson.
 It’s known for skydiving and outdoor activities which attract a younger crowd.
 However, it has a population of around 18,000 people.

-Its proximity to larger cities is a plus, but the local issues make it less desirable for those seeking a peaceful retirement.
+Its proximity to larger cities is a plus, but the local atmosphere may feel like more than some are looking for in a place to settle down.

 4. Coolidge, Arizona